How to Sell Online With These 14 Websites and Apps

 Each tier comes with a slew of benefits and discounts, which are listed under eBay’s subscription and fees section.

 What’s unique about eBay is the option to create an auction listing, where buyers bid on your item, or a fixed-price listing, where the seller specifies the exact price.
-Whenever the item sells, eBay charges the seller a final-value fee, which is a percentage of the selling price.
-This percentage ranges from 0% and 15% plus 30 cents per order depending on the category of the item.
+Whenever the item sells, eBay charges the seller a final-value fee, which is a percentage of the selling price plus 30 cents per order depending on the category of the item.

-Shipping is usually on you, though.
+Shipping is usually on you or the buyer, though.
 Many sellers bake that into the price of the item.

 Etsy has carved out a niche for handmade and artistic goods.
 While the site accepts listings from a wide range of product categories, the items should cater to its craft-loving and thrifty user base.